 Utility Lines – Remember, utility lines can potentially be buried in an area you wish to dig.
 It is important to premark your project with white paint and flags before notifying JULIE.
 Every digging project requires a call to JULIE.
 You should call JULIE at 811 or 1-800-892-0123 before you dig and have your lines located for free by our members.
-A “locate request” can also be completed via E-Request by visiting illinois1call.com or you can contact a call center agent at any time.
+A “locate request” can also be completed via E-Request or you can contact a call center agent by dialing 811 at any time.
 Call center agents are available 24/7 to process requests.

 2. KNOW WHEN TO TILL.

 It is best to till in the spring right before you plant.
 Why, you ask?
 Soil compaction occurs during the winter months.
 Plants grow best in fluffy, porous soil and tilling is the easiest when the ground isn’t dripping in moisture.
 Soil is also best tilled when it has reached a temperature above 60 F. If you can pick up a handful of soil, squeeze it and it disintegrates, the soil is dry enough to begin the tilling process.
 Rototillers are quite the investment and best suited for large gardens.
 As a novice gardner, it is best to start small and grow larger as you gain experience each year.
 A shovel, spade and simple garden claw will work well for a backyard garden.

 3. USE COMPOST OR GARDEN MIX.